-There are several ways you can go about hiring people.
+If you prefer to hire people externally because of a skills shortage or a new position being created within the company, there are several ways you can go about hiring people.
 You could do it yourself by placing advertisements or scout for talent at networking and career events, or you could hire a dedicated recruitment agency or consultant to do it for you.
 This is often the best option if you don't have a Human Resources department.